 Integrated Tools: Microsoft SharePoint, Google Cloud Storage

 The superstore company sells furniture, technology, and office supplies in North America for both corporates and consumers.
-For each order we have the information about the order ID, order date, customer name and location, sales amount and profit.
+For each order we have the information regarding the order id, order date, customer name and location, sales amount and profit.
 In addition, we have company internal data containing the names of the responsible persons for the West/East/Central/South regions.
 The original Sample-Superstore.xls file is provided by Tableau.

-- We start by accessing the order data available on Google Cloud Storage, which is one of the services in Google Cloud Platform.
-We can access the data with the Google Cloud Storage Connector and Google Authentication (API Key) nodes.
+1. We start by accessing the order data available on Google Cloud Storage, which is one of the services in Google Cloud Platform.
+We access the data with the Google Cloud Storage Connector and Google Authentication (API Key) nodes.

-- Next, we access the order data with the Google Cloud Storage Connector node.
-In the configuration dialog, we provide the project ID, and select a working directory where the subsequent Reader nodes in the workflow start the browsing for files.
+4. Next, we access the order data with the Google Cloud Storage Connector In the configuration dialog, we provide the project id, and select a working directory where the subsequent Reader nodes in the workflow start the browsing for files.
 The project id is shown in the top left corner of the Google Cloud Platform dashboard.
-Our data resides in the “Superstore” bucket in the “Orders” folder, so we write “/Superstore/Orders” in the working directory field, and click OK.
+Our data reside in the “Superstore” bucket in the “Orders” folder, so we write “/Superstore/Orders” in the working directory field and click OK.

-- Now, we’re ready to read the data into KNIME!
-We simply use the CSV Reader (Labs) node, and connect the Google Cloud Storage Connector node to its optional File System Connection input port.
-In the configuration dialog of the CSV Reader (Labs) node, we click the Browse button, and select the Sample-Superstore.csv file.
+5. Now, we’re ready to read the data into KNIME!
+We simply use the CSV Readernode, and connect the Google Cloud Storage Connector node to its optional File System Connection input port.
+In the configuration dialog of the CSV Reader node, we click the Browse button, and select the Sample-Superstore.csv file.

-- In this second step, we access the company internal data on Microsoft SharePoint, the collaboration space of the company.
-We can access SharePoint Online, one of the Microsoft 365 cloud services, with the Microsoft Authentication and SharePoint Online Connector nodes.
+1. In this second step, we access the company internal data on Microsoft SharePoint, the collaboration space of the company.
+We can access SharePoint Online, one of the Microsoft 365 cloud services, with the Microsoft Authenticationand SharePoint Online Connector

-- Next, we access the data in the collaboration space with the SharePoint Online Connector node.
-In it’s configuration dialog, we can directly access the “root site”, the uppermost folder level in the company’s SharePoint site, or the Web URL, such as superstore.sharepoint.com, or if the admin consent was given in the authentication step, we can also select a group site directly.
+5. Next, we access the data in the collaboration space with the SharePoint Online Connector In its configuration dialog, we can directly access the “root site”, the uppermost folder level in the company’s SharePoint site, or the Web URL, such as superstore.sharepoint.com, or if the admin consent was given in the authentication step, we can also select a group site directly.

-- Finally, we use the CSV Reader (Labs) node to read the Superstore-People.csv file containing the names of the responsible persons for different regions.
+7. Finally, we use the CSV Reader node to read the Superstore-People.csv file containing the names of the responsible persons for different regions.

 Blending, wrangling, and exporting data into a pdf file

-The data blending and preprocessing steps are shown in the Microsoft SharePoint meets Google Cloud Storage workflow in Figure 2, available on the KNIME Hub.
+The data blending and preprocessing steps are shown in the Microsoft Sharepoint meets Google Cloud Storage workflow in Figure 2.
+The workflow can be downloaded from the KNIME Hub.
 After accessing the data, we start a chunk loop to handle only one order at a time.
 Next, we reshape the data for each order so that

 - Each ordered product appears in a separate row